xrstf/babelcache/README.md

 implementation.
 However, you can force the factory to create a bad combination of generic caching and an adapter.

-Additionally, there are more high-level caches, like the ``Expiring`` cache, which transparently encodes an expiry into the cache values.
-The ``Cascade`` cache combines two other caches (one fast and one slow one).

 Constructing caches is as easy as constructing adapters:

     ::::php